-An all in one limescale, detergent and purifying remover, the Care + Protect Limescale Remover is great for hard and soft water areas.
-You just need to use it once a month, plus it can also be used in the dishwasher, too.
-With 12 applications in one pack, to use you need only pour half the contents of the sachet into the drum and the remaining into the drawer.
-Set on a 60ºC cycle – empty – and turn it on.
+An all-in-one limescale, detergent, and purifying remover, the Care + Protect Limescale Remover is great for hard and soft water areas.
+You just need to use it once a month, plus it can also be used in the dishwasher.
+With 12 applications in one pack, simply pour half the contents of the sachet into the drum and the remaining into the drawer.
+Set on a 60ºC cycle — empty — and turn it on.

 Real Homes review process

 Here at Real Homes, we ideally would only recommend products that we've actually tried and tested.
 For peace of mind and so that you know you're buying something that actually works.
-In the case of these washing machine cleaners, our cleaning expert Christina has tested a bunch of them in her own washing machine, at home.
+In the case of these washing machine cleaners, our cleaning expert and ecommerce editor Christina Chrysostomou (opens in new tab) has tested a bunch of them in her own washing machine at home.
 Otherwise, she sourced help from other Real Homes team members with washing machines that are in need of a clean.
 The ones we're yet to test are on our radar for next time.

 Meet the team members who've tested these washing machine cleaners.

 Whether it's a boujee press event, a hot date with her husband-to-be, or she just wants to stroll into the office in a sassy outfit, Christina's washing machine (and laundry basket) work overtime.
 From casual fits to activewear to formal LBDs, it's essential her washer is ready to launder, so limescale, blockages, and bacteria are an absolute no-no.